DSHydro/SnowML/docs/Data_Pipeline.md

 ## Model Ready Data - All Variables For a Given Region
 As the final step, for each region of interest, the gold files were aggregated into a single csv file containing all relevant variables, including SWE, meteorological variables, snow_type information, and basin elevation.
 Additional calculations were performed to update units to the value shown below in the [Model Ready Data](https://github.com/DSHydro/SnowML/blob/main/docs/Data_Pipeline.md#model-ready-data-) section.
 In addition, daily max and min airtemperature were averaged into a single daily average temperature variable; likewise daily max and min humidity was aggegated into a single daily relative humidity variable.
 Finally, data was filtered to the period 1983-10-01 through 2022-09-30 for all variables.
 Please consult the module ```snowML.datapipe bronze_to_gold``` module for further details.

-*Note: The Model Ready data is not yet normalized.
-Normalization was performed dynamically with each expirement, normalizing data with reference to the training (and, where applicable, validation) sets relevant to that expirement.*
+*Note1: The Model Ready data is not yet normalized.
+Normalization was performed dynamically with each expirement, normalizing data with reference to the training (and, where applicable, validation) sets relevant to that expirement.*<br>
+* Note2: The snow type information was not used as a feature variable in training, but was used to calculate the predominant snow type for each huc for purposes of post-training analytics on the model.*

 # Data Pipeline - Repo Steps <br>